KinectToVR/K2TrackingDevice-Samples/README.md

 You're going to find built plugins in [repo Actions](https://github.com/KinectToVR/K2TrackingDevice-Samples/actions), in the run artifact's section.

 ## **Build & Deploy**
-Both build and deployment instructions [are available here](https://github.com/KinectToVR/K2TrackingDevice-Samples/blob/main/BUILD_AND_DEPLOY.md).
+Both build and deployment instructions [are available here](https://github.com/KinectToVR/K2TrackingDevice-Samples/blob/managed/BUILD_AND_DEPLOY.md).

-## **Overview (K2API Devices Docs)**
+## **Overview (Managed Amethyst API)**
-This repository contains sample projects of devices / plugins in terms of `Amethyst` project.<br>
+This repository contains a sample projection of Amethyst API to Managed (CLR and C#)
-Each project in the solution is an example of a different possible implementation<br>
-of a tracking device (Later referred to as `K2TrackingDevice`), and an additional one with settings.<br>
+If you wanna use C# for an Amethyst plugin, I just thought it may help a bit.
+(Note: API functions are highly limited currently, this applies to device types too)

+You're the best off just cloning this branch and trying things out yourself.

 <ins>[You can find a detailed description about every single plugin and device type here.](https://github.com/KinectToVR/K2TrackingDevice-Samples/blob/main/DEVICES.md)</ins><br>
 [As for a real-world example, please check out this.
 (JointsBasis w/ custom settings)](https://github.com/KimihikoAkayasaki/device_owoTrackVR)